 - Are more likely to have disturbed sleep

 The risks of developing sinusitis may not be the same for everyone with asthma.
 The same 2006 study showed that sinusitis coupled with asthma was more common in women than men.
 It also may be more common in white people than other racial groups.
-Acid reflux ( GORD) and smoking may increase the risk of someone with asthma developing sinusitis, too.
+Gastro-oesophageal reflux disease ( GORD) and smoking may increase the risk of someone with asthma developing sinusitis, too.

 The study also suggested that the more severe a person's asthma is, the more debilitating the sinusitis.
 In people with severe asthma, sinusitis seems to make the asthma symptoms harder to control.